sankomil/wordle-app/backend/REAME.md

 - helpers: Folder.
 Holds functions necessary for validating each guess.
 The validation logic uses Absurdle rules.
 Each function has a comment explaining what it does

 ## Validation
 The validation is done using Absurdle game's logic.
-The system takes on a more adverserial role, cheating by not choosing a solution at the start of the game.
+The system takes on a more adversarial role, cheating by not choosing a solution at the start of the game.
 Instead, at each guess, it removes all words from its pool that would have any score, thus ensuring it gives as few hints as possible to the user.

 However, once it becomes impossible to maintain a pool of words that has score=0, the system makes a decision by randomly choosing a word from the group of words with the smallest current score.